rhythmcache/Video-to-BootAnimation-Creator-Script/README.md

 ## Use As Command-Line
 - [Download This](https://github.com/rhythmcache/Video-to-BootAnimation-Creator-Script/releases/download/V2/bootc) and give executable permission
+- it will create just a bootanimation.zip (not module)
 - General Syntax to use for creating a looped boot-animation
 ```
 bootc -i <path to video file> <resolution> <fps> loop <output/path/bootanimation.zip>